mchav/dataframe/README.md

 A tool for exploratory data analysis.

 ## Installing

+### CLI
 * Install Haskell (ghc + cabal) via [ghcup](https://www.haskell.org/ghcup/install/) selecting all the default options.
 * To install dataframe run `cabal update && cabal install dataframe`
 * Open a Haskell repl with dataframe loaded by running `cabal repl --build-depends dataframe`.
 * Follow along any one of the tutorials below.

+### Jupyter notebook
+* Jupyter notebook is still underway with some local tests/examples in the works.
+* For a preview check out the [California Housing](https://github.com/mchav/dataframe/blob/main/docs/California%20Housing.ipynb) notebook.

 ## What is exploratory data analysis?
 We provide a primer [here](https://github.com/mchav/dataframe/blob/main/docs/exploratory_data_analysis_primer.md) and show how to do some common analyses.